aerogear/graphback/docs/crud/introduction.md

 }
 ```

 This will add queries, mutations and subscriptions to the schema for `Note`.
-It will aldo create corresponding CRUD resolvers which are configured to access the data from your data source.
+It will also create corresponding CRUD resolvers which are configured to access the data from your data source.

 ```graphql
 """ @model """